-If a fungicide contains more than one active ingredient (pre-mix), both FRAC Codes will be listed in the FRAC Code box.
+If a fungicide contains more than one active ingredient (pre-mix), both FRAC Codes will be listed in the FRAC Code box (see example on right).
 If FRAC codes are not found on the front of the label, they can be found within the resistance management section of the label.

 Fungicides with the same FRAC Code have similar mode of action and therefore could exhibit cross resistance.
 Thus it is critically important to know the group code for the fungicides being used for a particular disease to avoid alternating among chemically similar fungicides.
 In the absence of other alternatives, it may be possible to rotate fungicides between subgroups (e.g., D1 and D2) if it is clear that cross resistance mechanisms do not exist in the target populations.
 Consult local expertise or visit www.frac.info for more information.

 Topics Included in this Module

 - Fungicide Terms to Know — Understand the terms that describe fungicide activity and resistance development